ssi-dk/beone-datahub/README.md

 Enter user information at the prompts.

 You should now be able to login to the web application with the provided username and password.

+## Load test data into MongoDB
+There is a small test dataset included in the repository.
+The test dataset consists of a number of JSON files, each containing fake/anonymized data for one sample.
+The dataset can be installed this way:

+    docker exec -it beone_web_app-mongo-1 bash
+    cd /mnt/test_data
+    cat *.json | mongoimport -d beone -c samples exit

+After this step, you should be able to see the samples in the 'sample list' in the UI (however, the fields 'Organization' and 'Name' will be empty).

+## Add extra database keys and a unique index
+Every organization that deals with sample data normally has internal rules and systems that ensures the uniqeness of sample names.
+However, the BeONE Web App - as well as the BeONE project itself - is about sharing data between organizations.
+This implies that there must be a way of ensuring the uniqueness of the samples so as to avoid that samples from two organizations are mixed up because the have the same sample name.
+Assuming that all samples received from a certain organization has unique names, we can solve the problem simply by adding a couple of extra keys and a unique index.
+This is not a part of the original BeONE MongoDB schema specification, so adding the keys and the index requires an extra step after importing the test data:

+    docker exec -it beone_web_app-web-1 python manage.py addids TEST

+This command will:
+    - add an 'org' field with the value 'TEST' to each sample
+    - Copy the field sample.summary.sample to a new 'name' field at the root level (as MongoDB cannot index non-root fields)
+    - Ceate a unique index on these two fields

+After this step, the fields 'Organization' and 'Name' in the UI should be filled.